Treatment Categories

 - PVR is only billable if it is medically necessary and well-documented.

-- Ensure the documentation states the PVR was done without catheterization and clearly supports the clinical need.
+- Ensure the documentation states the PVR was done without

-- Document whether the PVR was done with a natural bladder fill versus an artificial fill.
+catheterization and clearly supports the clinical need. - Denials are increasing for artificially filled bladder PVRs, especially from Aetna.
+Document that the PVR was done with a natural bladder fill versus an artificial fill.

 Additional Support Resources